GenericMappingTools/gmt/doc/rst/source/grdimage.rst

       feature in PostScript Level 3 (the PS device must support PS Level 3).
       Use **+z** to specify another grid *value* than NaN.
 Each pixel is either opaque or transparent.
-    - RGB Image - Append an color to identify pixels to be turned transparent [Default is black].
+    - RGB Image - Append a color to identify pixels to be turned transparent [Default is white].
 Each pixel is either opaque or transparent in the output image.
-    - RGBA image with two A values 90, 255) - True transparent image requires an alpha channel that is either 0 or 255.
+    - RGBA image with two A values (0, 255) - True transparent image requires an alpha channel that is either 0 or 255.
 Default turns any pixel with alpha = 0 transparent.
-    - RGBA image with variable transparency - If we have an alpha channel with variable transparency between 0 and 255 on a per pixel basis then *PostScript* cannot create true variable pixel transparency.
+    - RGBA image with variable transparency - If we have an alpha channel with variable transparency between 0 and 255 on a per pixel basis then the *PostScript* image operator cannot create true variable pixel transparency.
 Instead, each *r*, *g*, and *b* pixel value are converted by :math:`r' = t R + (1-t) r`, where *R* (and *G*, *B*) is the transparent color [Default is white] at full transparency.
 If *color* is appended then it becomes the *R*, *B*, *G*  at full transparency.
-For RGBA images you have two modifiers:
+For RGBA images you have two modifiers that will represent the image by *n_columns* times *n_rows* tiny squares with variable color and transparency:

-      - **+t** - Convert the alpha range to *t* = 0-1 normalized transparency and plot the image with *n_columns* by *n_rows* tiny squares with variable color and transparentcy.
+      - **+o** - Convert the alpha range to normalized 0-1 opacity *o*, then recover transparency as :math:`t = 1-o`.
-      - **+o** - Instead convert the alpha range to normalized 0-1 opacity *o* (then recover transparency as :math:`t = 1-o`).
+      - **+t** - Convert the alpha range to *t* = 0-1 (normalized transparency).

       See `Limitations on transparency`_ for more discussion.